David-Pugh/OS-GreenSpace-Cardiff/README.md

 print(p)
 ```
 You can play around with the zoom level and the map type to get different views of the Greenspaces near to you.
+You can use maps from various sources - see the [ggmap cheatsheet](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/ggmap/ggmapCheatsheet.pdf) for ideas.

 ![Greenspaces near Cardiff Centre as viewed in R](/img/cardiff_greenspace_satellite.png?raw=true "Greenspace on Satellite Data")